atesh/G42-tiny-js/readme.txt

 (http://code.google.com/p/tiny-js/) is a very promising project whose intention was providing a simple javascript interpreter in C++ language.
-It is very nice, because the implementation of the interpreter is placed only in two files (C++ source and header).
+It is very nice, because the implementation of the interpreter takes only two files (C++ source and header).
 Perfect example of demonstrating the possibilities of this interpreter is a Mobile-Tiny-Js project (http://code.google.com/p/mobile-tiny-js/).